What is YouTube Creator Music?

 Illustration of the Uppbeat platform as an alternative to YouTube Creator Music.

-Using tracks from YouTube’s new library can still impact monetization and doesn’t guarantee that you won’t get copyright claims either.
+Using tracks from YouTube’s library can still impact monetization and doesn’t guarantee that you won’t get copyright claims either.
 It’s worth considering alternatives that still provide awesome tracks, particularly if you’re one of the many YouTubers that won’t be able to access Creator Music.

 Uppbeat offers all creators a library of the very best copyright-free music out there, with easy-to-use licenses that will never expire and no worries about copyright issues either.
 Best of all, you can start downloading tracks for free, whether you’re just starting out or a well-established YouTuber.